-If you entered St. Olaf during an academic year other than 2016-17, please see the AP/IB lists for previous terms.
+For students who entered St. Olaf during an earlier academic year, please see the AP/IB/CAL equivalency guides for previous terms.

 Frequently Asked Questions

-- How can I determine if St. Olaf credit will be awarded for any AP/IB exams completed?
+- How can I determine if St. Olaf credit will be awarded for my AP, IB, or CAL exams?

-- How long should I expect to wait for AP/IB credit to show up on my academic record?
+- How long should I expect to wait for pre-college credit to reflect on my academic record?

-- What if my AP/IB credit does not show up when I log into S.I.S. and view my St. Olaf unofficial transcript or degree audit?
+- What if my pre-college credit does not show up in my SIS record?

-- I’m not sure I will need my AP/IB credit.
-Could I have the scores sent to St. Olaf later.
+- Can I have the scores sent to St. Olaf later?

-- Will I be able to register for classes even if my AP/IB credit has not yet been posted.
+- Will I be able to register for classes even if my pre-college credit has not yet been posted?